CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch03_vector.md

 ### BELD3SMK and BELD4SMK: Generate BELD3/BELD4 Data for Biogenic Emissions Processing

 Biogenic Emissions Inventory System, Version 3 (BEIS3) uses either BELD3 or BELD4 land cover data for computing biogenic emissions fluxes on a modeling grid.
 These data sets give landuse cover fractions for 230 different types at a 1-km resolution for all of North America.
-The data are divided into 24 tiles in I/O API format, and each tile contains three files named These input files are I/O API files named b3_a.tile#n.nzero.ncf, b3_b.tile#n.nzero.ncf, and b3_tot.tile#n.nzero.ncf.
+The data are divided into 24 tiles in netCDF I/O API format, and each tile contains three files named.
+These input files are I/O API files named b3_a.tile#n.nzero.ncf, b3_b.tile#n.nzero.ncf, and b3_tot.tile#n.nzero.ncf.

 -   The "a" files contain data for the first 120 landuse types.
 -   The "b" files contain the remaining 110 types.